 How Much Should I Really Plan?

 This really does depend on your flight decision.
-If you buy a RTW ticket with Indie, you will have to make more concrete decisions on the front end, but remember that you can book certain legs of your trip – you don’t have to book the whole thing at once.
+If you buy a multi-stop ticket with Indie or AirTreks, you will have to make more concrete decisions on the front end, but remember that you can book your trip in legs – you don’t have to book the whole thing at once.

 If you decide to fully go buy as you go, you can leave as much open as you want.
 It’s all personal preference.
 Keep in mind that some activities (like hiking the Inca Trail) take months of advance planning, so keep that in mind if you have your heart set on something specific.